Differentiating $L_\infty$ groupoids: Introduction

-As mentioned previously, we aim at providing a universal differentiation to all $L_\infty$-groupoids.
-In this article we use a graded version of a ``fat point'' $D_\bullet$ in the world of higher groupoids and give an explicit formula of the resulting tangent object. ``Fat point'' is a well-known mathematical slang, coming probably from Weil\footnote{This should have come from Andr\'e Weil's local algebra and his idea of ``points proches'' \cite{weilproche}at least this is the earliest literature that the authors can trace back to this idea.}, appears mostly in the context of algebraic geometry.
-For example, $P_\epsilon:=Spec(\R[x]/\langle x^2 \rangle)$ is the fat point in the world of $\R$-varieties: shooting with $P_\epsilon$ we obtain tangent spaces of a variety (see e.g. \cite[Section V]{perrin:ag2008}).
+As mentioned previously, we aim at providing a universal differentiation to all Lie $n$-groupoids.
+Using \v{S}evera's pair groupoid of the ``odd line'' as a ``fat point'' $D_\bullet$ in the world of Lie $n$-groupoids, we give an explicit formula of the resulting tangent object. ``Fat point'' is a well-known mathematical slang, coming probably from Weil\footnote{This should have come from Andr\'e Weil's local algebra and his idea of ``points proches'' \cite{weilproche}.
+At least this is the earliest literature that the authors can trace back to this idea.}, appears mostly in the context of algebraic geometry.
+For example, $P_\epsilon:=Spec(\R[x]/\langle x^2 \rangle)$ is the fat point in the world of $\R$-varieties: shooting with $P_\epsilon$ we obtain tangent spaces of a variety (see \cite[Section V]{perrin:ag2008}).
 We prove in Theorem \ref{thm:ker-p} that shooting with the simplicial ``fat point'' $D_\bullet$ to a Lie $n$-groupoid $X_\bullet$, one obtains exactly the tangent complex of $X_\bullet$.
-That is, \begin{thm*}[\ref{thm:ker-p}] Let $D_\bullet$ be the simplicial nerve of the pair groupoid of $D$ (cf. Examples \ref{ex:fatpoint} and \ref{ex:pair}), and $X_\bullet$ a Lie $n$-groupoid.
+That is, \begin{thm}(Theorem [\ref{thm:ker-p}] Let $D_\bullet$ be the simplicial nerve of the pair groupoid of $D$ (cf. Examples \ref{ex:fatpoint} and \ref{ex:pair}), and $X_\bullet$ a Lie $n$-groupoid.
 Then

-where $p^k_0: X_k \to \Horn{n}{0}(X)$ is the horn projection (see Eq.~\eqref{eq:horn-proj}). \end{thm*}
+where $p^k_0: X_k \to \Horn{n}{0}(X)$ is the horn projection (see Eq.~\eqref{eq:horn-proj}). \end{thm}